 mechanism failure.
 Emergency tiller, Twin screw, Outboard motor,

-Auto pilot direct to rudder quadrant etc. (17)
+Auto pilot direct to the rudder quadrant etc. (17)

-Item 59 – All vessels Anchor Day Shape required.
+Item 59 – All vessel’s Anchor Day Shapes are required.
 Sailing vessels also require Motor Sailing Cone.

-Item 61 – Kedge Anchor / chain / line do not meet requirements.
-(17)
+Item 61 – Kedge Anchor /chain/line does not meet requirements.
+(17) (Ask CVLA for the anchor equipment guide if needed).

-Item 66 – The Tender required to be Registered with the USVI DPNR.
+Item 66 – The Tender is required to be Registered with the USVI DPNR.

 Item 67 – Tender Registration number to be Displayed on the forward of the hull or tubes.

 (Both sides).
-If USCG documented only decal is required on the portside.
+If the vessel is USCG documented, only the DPNR decal is required on the portside.

-Item 68- Tender must have a Light for operating at night.
+Item 68- The tender must have a Light for operating at night.
 (17)

-Item 69- Tender must have Life Jackets while carrying passengers and crew.
+Item 69- Tenders must have Life Jackets while carrying passengers and crew.
 (17)

-Item 70- Tender must have a in date Fire Extinguisher when fuel tank is not portable.
+Item 70- The tender must have an in-date Fire Extinguisher when the fuel tank is not portable.

-Item 71- Tender must carry a Flare while operating at night.
+Item 71- The tender must carry a Flare while operating at night.
 (17)

 Item 73 – The Tender requires an Anchor and tackle.
 (17)

-Item 74 – The Tender must have a means to Bail water.
+Item 74 – The Tender must have the means to Bail water via manual operation.
 (17)

 Item 75 – The Tender must display carrying Capacity.